 I have long admired Linda; she gives so much to the gluten-free community.
 From delicious gluten-free recipes to thought-provoking discussion posts to her weekly recipe roundup, Gluten-Free Wednesdays, Linda and her blog are a valued resource for the gluten-free.
 So I was especially delighted to meet Linda in person at a bloggers’ summit last month.
 And, she was even more wonderful in person.
 Here’s a short bio of Linda and then her story, in her words.

 Linda, a former elementary school teacher, is now a stay-at-home mom who home schools two of her three teenage boys.
 She shares gluten-free recipes and information on her blog, Gluten-Free Homemaker.

 It’s a privilege to be able to share my story here at gluten free easily (gfe).
 If you have read Shirley’s blog much at all, you know that she is an important and encouraging voice in the gluten-free community.
 I highly respect her, and I so enjoyed meeting her last month at General Mills.

 Everybody’s celiac (or gluten intolerant) story is a little different, but there are often many similarities.
 Sharing our stories can be therapeutic for us, and very helpful for others.
 Sometimes it’s just nice for people to know they are not alone.
 They may share a similar experience with a doctor or have the same symptoms, and hearing your story helps them to feel that theirs is valid (even though it’s valid anyway).
-Or maybe your experience is different, but it triggers something that leads them to seeing symptoms in another person.
+Or maybe your experience is different, but it triggers something that leads them to see symptoms in another person.
 Talking about our stories helps to spread the word that celiac disease and gluten intolerance is a real problem that needs to be taken seriously.
-I’m going to sum up my story, but if you are interested in more details, you can read my celiac story in full here.
+I’m going to summarize the major point of my personal story below.

 (photo from microsoft.office.com)